pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_storage-and-playback.md

 ## History (deprecated)

-Requires Message Persistence enabled.
+##### Requires Message Persistence

+##### Deprecated

-Deprecated: Use fetchHistory() instead.
+Use fetchHistory() instead.

-Fetch historical messages for a single channel with optional paging and ordering.
+Fetch historical messages for a single channel with paging and direction controls.

-Range and paging:
+Behavior:
-- Reverse=false (default): search from newest end of timeline.
+- Reverse = false (default): search from newest end.
-- Reverse=true: search from oldest end.
+- Reverse = true: search from oldest end.
-- Page with Start or End; slice with both.
+- Page via Start or End timetoken; slice via both.
-- Count limits returned messages.
+- Count limits the number of messages.

-Start & End clarity:
+Start/End clarity:
 - Start only: messages older than and up to Start.
-- End only: messages matching End and newer.
+- End only: messages at End and newer.
-- Start and End: between them (End inclusive).
+- Both: messages between them (inclusive of End).
-- Up to 100 messages per call; page using Start.
+- Up to 100 messages per call; page by adjusting Start.

-### Method(s) (deprecated)
+#### Method(s) (deprecated)

 ```
 `1pubnub.History()